Stuart Forster visits Studio Bell, the home of Canada’s National Music Centre, in Calgary, Alberta.

 Best Wider World Tourism Award

 There’s a positive post-script to this story.
 After returning home I entered Studio Bell, the home of the National Music Centre, into the British Guild of Travel Writers’ annual International Tourism Awards.
-The awards are open to tourism-related projects opened within the preceding three years.
+The awards are open to tourism-related projects opened during the preceding three years.

-How to travel to Calgary
+Travel to Calgary

 Air Transat’s Option Plus provides priority check-in, with a dedicated counter and a supplementary checked baggage allowance.
 It means seat selection, priority boarding and perks for onboard comfort.
 Those perks include a comfort kit of a blanket, sleeping mask and headphones for in-flight entertainment.
 Economy Class passengers can pre-order gourmet meals from the Chef’s Menu by Daniel Vézina (£15/€20).